 The Top 10 Excel Hacks for Finance Professionals

 Excel is a powerful tool for saving, presenting, and manipulating data, but not all finance professionals are using it as well as they could.
-Putting to use some basic hacks, Excel can help significantly increase your productivity.
+Putting to use some basic Excel hacks and tricks, this powerful application can help significantly increase your productivity.

 Did you know you can embed Word files in Excel workbooks?
 Have you tried using Conditional Formatting to help users navigate through your workbooks?
 Are you using the Protected View to prevent viruses and data breaches?
 This guide, consisting of 15 hacks for finance professionals, will provide easy-to-execute instructions for how to use Excel most effectively.
 Save your colleagues, your clients, and your own time by employing the tools you never knew Excel could offer.